Capel Celyn

 Capel Celyn was a rural community to the northwest of Bala in Gwynedd, Wales, in the Afon Tryweryn valley.
 The village and other parts of the valley were flooded in the Tryweryn flooding of 1965 to create a reservoir, Llyn Celyn, in order to supply Liverpool and Wirral with water for industry.
-At the time the village was one of the few remaining that were Welsh speaking.
-The flooding of the village was controversial as Liverpool City Council did not require planning consent from the local Welsh authorities as the reservoir was approved via an Act of Parliament.
-As a consequence there was no local debate on the proposal.
+At the time the village was one of the few remaining Welsh-only speaking communities.